JdeRobot/bt-studio/README.md

 ## Introduction

 Behavior Trees is an **open-source** tool crafted for the development of robotic applications.
-Its primary objective is to facilitate the quick deployment of behavior tree-based robotic behaviors within ROS.
-By utilizing tree structures defined in XML, coupled with actions scripted in Python, the tool efficiently generates a ROS-executable app.
+Its primary objective is to facilitate the quick deployment of behavior tree-based robotic applications within ROS.
+In BehaviorTrees, a robotic app is defined as an XML tree coupled with actions scripted in Python, which the tool then translates into a ROS 2 package.
 This process circumvents the unnecessary complexities often associated with ROS-specific configurations, offering developers a more streamlined approach.
 ## Usage

 ## Roadmap